eclipse-threadx/getting-started/STMicroelectronics/STM32L4/readme.md

 1. Connect the Micro USB cable to the Micro USB port on the STM DevKit, and then connect it to your computer.

-    > Note: For detailed setup information about the STM DevKit, see the instructions on the packaging, or see [Tools and Resources](https://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-mpu-eval-tools/stm32-mcu-mpu-eval-tools/stm32-discovery-kits/b-l475e-iot01a.html#resource).
+    > Note: For detailed setup information about the STM DevKit, see the instructions on the packaging, or see [B-L475E-IOT01A Resources](https://www.st.com/en/evaluation-tools/b-l475e-iot01a.html#resource) / [B-L4S5I-IOT01A Resources](https://www.st.com/en/evaluation-tools/b-l4s5i-iot01a.html#resource).
 1. In File Explorer, find the STM DevKit device connected to your computer.
 1. Copy the image file *stm32_azure_iot.bin* that you created in the previous section, and paste it into the root folder of the STM DevKit.
 The flashing process starts automatically.